 6. The Dolomite Problem.
 If a microscopic limestone crystal grows in a magnesium-rich solution, magnesium ions will, under certain conditions, occupy or replace exactly half the calcium ion locations in limestone, forming a common mineral called dolomite.

-Dolomite is frequently found in contact with limestone and is strangely distributed on earth.
-It has hardly ever formed in recent times.13 Therefore, magnesium-rich solutions must have been much more abundant when older rocks were deposited.[See Table 7.]
+Dolomite is frequently found in contact with limestone and is strangely distributed on Earth.
+It has hardly ever formed in recent times.14 Therefore, magnesium-rich solutions must have been much more abundant when older rocks were deposited.
+[See Table 7.]

-Some geologists reject precipitation of dolomite because of “the great thicknesses of dolomite rock that are found in the geologic record.”14 Others say that a lot of magnesium-rich water trickled through limestone, but that raises even more problems.
+Some geologists reject precipitation of dolomite because of “the great thicknesses of dolomite rock that are found in the geologic record.”15 Others say that a lot of magnesium-rich water trickled through limestone, but that raises even more problems.
 How did it trickle so uniformly through such great depths?
 Why would this “trickling” happen so often near limestone—and primarily in the ancient past?
 What was the source of the magnesium?

 Basalt contains large amounts of magnesium, so the supercritical water dissolved minerals containing magnesium.
 Therefore, the presence of dolomite near limestone and the even distribution of magnesium in what would otherwise be limestone is easily understood.